nemanjan00/rfid-access-control/README.md

  * Wiegand sniffing and replay

  * Controller and reader combo attacks

+### Controller and reader combo attacks

+ * Push to unlock button is on the outside

+   * Signal wire is connected to VCC using pull up resistor

+   * Button connects signal wire to ground

+   * When voltage falls below certain value, relay is connected, to unlock

+   * Color scheme for wiring is well known

+ * Relay is on the outside

+   * Relay = Electromagnet connected to metal plate and metal plate on spring

+   * External magnetic field can activate relay

 ## Extra - Privacy concerns with UHF RFID cards